 This post is about three weeks late, but it's still relevant and it relates to some upcoming posts, so I didn't want to let it waste away in my drafts folder.
 My blog has become focused mostly on herbalism in recent months, because that is where my current passion lies, and I am immersed in...
 Continue Reading →

-It was only a matter of time before I came across medicinal mushrooms and fungi on my herbal journey.
-I love eating mushrooms and learning to forage for them has been on my bucket list for some time, but I was completely unaware of their uses outside of the culinary realm.
-Whenever I learn...
+It was only a matter of time before medicinal mushrooms found their way into my herbal studies.
+I’ve always loved eating mushrooms, and learning to forage them has been on my bucket list for years.
+What I didn’t realize at the time was that mushrooms have been valued for far more than their culinary appeal....
 Continue Reading →

 Golden Chai Latte: Warmth, Ritual, and Herbal Support